alexbraga/dsmeta/README.md

 ## About

 <p align="justify">Sales listing Spring Boot API with a responsive React.ts layout.
-Features an H2 Database with Object-Relational Mapping made with Spring Data JPA (Hibernate), filtering results by date, Twilio Messaging API integration for SMS sending.
-Cloud-deployed application on Heroku (back-end) and Netlify (front-end), with CI/CD.
+Features an H2 Database with Object-Relational Mapping made with Spring Data JPA (Hibernate), filtering by date and Twilio Messaging API integration for SMS sending.
+Deployed on Google Cloud Platform (back-end) and on Netlify (front-end), with CI/CD.

 Live demo available at: <a href="https://mydsmeta.netlify.app">https://mydsmeta.netlify.app</a></p>